nocab-transfer/nocab-desktop/README.md

 * Run the nocab_desktop.exe file
 * Now you are ready to go 🥳🚀

-> **NOTE**: We recommend you to use the MSIX version.
+> **Note**: We recommend you to use the MSIX version.
 Read more about why [here](https://github.com/nocab-transfer/nocab-desktop/wiki/Why-you-should-use-MSIX%3F).

 <br>